NCB Bonus Percentage: How to Calculate NCB for Car Insurance?

 This reward is given either by increasing the insurance cover or by reducing the premium.
-This is NO Claim Bonus.
+This is a NO Claim Bonus.

 No claim bonus (NCB) is given in motor vehicle and health insurance.
 But to give away no claim bonus companies have their rules.

 Usually, the motor insurance company gives no claim bonus if one renews the policy within 90 days.
-On the other hand, the health insurance company gives a bonus on the renewal of policy within 30 to 60 days, depending upon the policy of the company.
+On the other hand, the health insurance company gives a bonus on the renewal of the policy within 30 to 60 days, depending upon the policy of the company.

 No claim bonus can be aggregated over years.
 NCB is given to the insurer even if he changes his vehicle as it can be transferred too.